IveyCN/IveyAI/README.md

 ### Goal of the Project

-> The goal of this project
+> The goal of this project is make informed decisions in the real estate market, costumers need to have appropriate knowledge and be up to date.
+One of the most important pieces of information, regardless of whether costumers are buying, selling or renting, is the price.